Stockholm Syndrome (Muse song): Lyrics and meaning

-Music video
+Music videos

 The video shows the band members in an infrared filter, playing the song.
 The U.S. music video sees the band playing at a late night show.
 As the band plays the song, it causes the audience to run around crazily on the set, while the host, cameraman and other crew members are blown out of the set by an unknown force, with the members of Muse unaffected by the chaos happening around them.
 As Matt Bellamy plays the lead guitar riff towards the end of the song, it causes the set to explode in different areas.
 In the final chorus, the audience and crew group together and sing to the chorus of the song.
 As Muse play the outro of the song, the people on the set run out of the set, as a final shot reveals that the entire set is empty save for the members of Muse.